chiragjp/hiv_zambia/README.md

 ## Getting Started
 - This github repository contains data processing and analysis code to execute 'X-wide association' in DHS data; please contact us or more information.
-- A browsable synposis of our findings can be found here:
+- A browsable synposis of our findings can be found here: <a href='http://www.chiragjpgroup.org/hiv_zambia/'>chiragjpgroup.org/hiv_zambia/</a>